Hawaii’s main island Oahu is pretty much edged in beaches. There are so many it’s hard to decide which ones to visit and which to leave out!

-I met 24-year old Jackson Groves on a “bloggers and influencers” press trip to Indonesia last month and thought, he needs to write me a post!
+I met 24-year old Jackson Groves on a “bloggers and influencers” press trip to Indonesia and thought, he needs to write me a post!
 Why?
-Because he is an amazing photographer, a full-time traveler and adventure addict with a huge Instagram following and has spent two years covering all corners of Oahu, Hawaii – in a different way to me!
+Because he is an amazing photographer, a full-time traveler and adventure addict with a huge Instagram following and he has spent two years covering all corners of Oahu, Hawaii – in a different way to me!

 “There are too many individual bays and beaches to count on Oahu and in two years it was almost impossible to see them all but I tried to swim and explore as many as possible.”

 This is my favourite beach.
 Clean grainy sand and crystal clear cerulean waters are enough to please even the pickiest of beach goers and is just the start of the allure to this amazing bay on Oahu’s iconic North Shore.
 During the summer, this beach is great for snorkeling, cliff jumping, and exploring underwater caves.
 You can swim with Hawaiian sea turtles and a wide variety of fish native to the Hawaiian waters.
 There are also cliffs where many people rock climb and slack line.